cverbout/BugRush/README.md

 - Execute the script with `python bugrush.py filename n m` in the command line.
 - The script will output the number of moves to solve the puzzle or 'unsat' for unsolvable puzzles.

-### Puzzle Format Guidelines:

-**Bugrush Puzzle Structure:**
-- Puzzles are laid out in a grid format with varying pieces.
-- The puzzle is solved when specific pieces reach their target positions.

 ### Example Puzzle Layout:

 Design your puzzles adhering to the format below